cecez/estudos-plano-de-estudos-java/008-alura-java-e-java-lang-programe-com-a-classe-Object-e-String/README.md

 - JAR
   - export compiled files
   - import them to a specific directory (libs), add to buildpath, import them in code

+- java.lang (main Java package)
+- java.lang.String is immutable
+- StringBuilder to perform operations with Strings
+- java.lang.Object is the super class of all classes